 Czechia has zero tolerance for any detectable blood alcohol level, with violations incurring steep penalties.
-At 5 per 100,000 people in 2021, Czechia's rate of traffic-related deaths is on par with neighboring Poland (7), lower than the US (14), but higher than in neighboring Germany (3).
+At 5 per 100,000 people in 2023.
+Czechia's rate of traffic-related deaths is lower than neighboring Poland (5) and the US (13), but it is higher than the rate in neighboring Germany (3).
 Like Americans, Czechs drive on the right side of the road.
 The law mandates the use of headlights at all times, regardless of time of day or weather conditions.